QuantumFusion-network/spec/docs/ADR/0015-integrating-sdk-entities.md

 ## Context

-The SDK is intended provide an ergonomic API for smart contracts developers [^1].
-The next section demonstrates non-ergonomic integration of the existing `pallet-revive` API which we are aiming to improve.
+The SDK is intended to provide an ergonomic API for smart contracts developers [^1].
+The next section demonstrates a non-ergonomic integration of the existing `pallet-revive` API which we aim to improve.

 ## Problem